Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

 Use this handy map of the starting area to help you find your way to the start point from the bus stop:

-Beginning The Victoria Lines Malta Route
+Beginning the Victoria Lines Malta route

 On a clear, sunny day you'll be able to see Malta's sister island of Gozo with its white chalk cliffs shining brightly in the distance.
 It's a fantastic site so make sure you stop after an hour or so for a quick break to take it all in.

-The first major landmark you’ll reach is the Fort Bingemma, just one of the many old forts connected by the large stone walls.
+The first major landmark you'll reach is Fort Bingemma, just one of the many old forts connected by the large stone walls.

 To get here from the start point in Kuncizzjoni you'll have to ignore the signs scattered around which say 'private'.
 Locals tend to put these up everywhere to scare people off but the Victoria Lines route is a public right of way so, don't be shy and push on!